 India is another world.
 This is the place to learn about other people's worlds in order to better understand our own.
 This module, at the Indian Institute of Management Bangalore, ranked the best business school in Central Asia, delves into all sides of the world around the enterprise: from financial markets and consumer behavior, championing and sustaining business growth (S. Raghunath), to stakeholder relationships and cultural differences.
 The experience comes alive through visits to different places that illustrate India's diversity, from a food market to a software campus, separated by just a few kilometers and several centuries.

 We have a 50:50 rule in the IMPM: half the time over to you on your agendas.
 You sit at roundtables, to share your experiences and learn with your peers.
 Most of the time you are in mixed groups, to gain from the diversity of experiences.
 But now we also have dedicated tables, where you can spend some of the discussion time with related managers.
 You might join a table of entrepreneurs or family-business owners, or you might come to the program with colleagues from your industry or your own company.
-(LG and Lufthansa have been sending teams of managers for almost all of our twenty years.)
+(LG and Lufthansa have been sending teams of managers for almost all of our twenty-one years.)